EffEmmGee/python-learning/Notes/Notes.md

 print(consoles)
 ```

-I tems can be printed from a list using numbers starting from 0, for example:
+Items can be printed from a list using numbers starting from 0, for example:
 ```python
 consoles = ['xbox', 'playstation', 'switch', 'steam deck'] print(consoles[0])